 The residences of Princess Ljubica and Prince Miloš are among the few remaining traces of Ottoman culture in Belgrade and a great introduction to the life under the 19th-century Obrenović dynasty.
 Sveti Sava Temple and Sveti Marko Church hold special historical significance.
 The former, one of the world’s largest Orthodox churches (albeit unfinished), was built on the spot where it’s believed the Turks burned the relics of the Serbian Orthodox Church founder.
 The latter is modelled on the venerated Gračanica Monastery in Kosovo and guards the tomb of medieval Serbia’s Emperor Dušan the Mighty.

 The Royal Compound in Belgrade’s exclusive Dedinje neighbourhood is home to the descendants of the 20th-century Karađorđević dynasty but it can be visited on a guided tour of the lavish Royal and White Palaces, including their large art collection.
 Built between the two world wars by soon-to-be-assassinated King Alexander I of Yugoslavia, they were used by the communist regime after WWII.
-Tito’s mausoleum in the Kuća Cveća (House of Flowers) is a shrine to Yugoslavia’s lifelong communist leader; the adjacent Museum of Yugoslav History hosts though-provoking exhibitions.
+Tito’s mausoleum in the Kuća Cveća (House of Flowers) is a shrine to Yugoslavia’s lifelong communist leader; the adjacent Museum of Yugoslavia hosts though-provoking exhibitions.

 For recent history, the shells of government buildings bombed by NATO in 1999 stand untouched in the centre of Belgrade as grim yet defiant scars from the city’s darkest days.